Dr Catherine Silverstone, BA, MA (Waikato) DPhil (Sussex) FHEA

 ‘Shakespeare Live: Reproducing Shakespeare at the 'New' Globe Theatre’, Textual Practice, 19 (2005), 31-50 doi:10.1080/0950236042000329636

-I am currently supervising projects on lesbian performance, black queer theatre, new writing at the Globe and the RSC, anti-social performance, and performance and social engagement (an AHRC Collaborative Doctoral Award with the performance collective Duckie).
+I am currently supervising a project on performance and social engagement (an AHRC Collaborative Doctoral Award with the performance collective Duckie).”

 I have supervised the following PhD projects to completion: